 Setting goals may mean taking some time to establish appropriate success metrics for the training.
 For example, attendance rates and session scores from employees could be appropriate metrics to track during the training, and the rate that innovations occur or other business outcomes can be good metrics to track after the training.
 This helps businesses gauge the return on investment that the training provides.

 Additionally, when creating the training, compare your training budget to the number of people that need training and the estimated time it’ll take to complete the training.
 This can help you establish the most economically-efficient training method for your innovation training so you can train more of your employees at once.

-Get started on making your workplace more efficient by using our Big Think+-exclusive training course right now!
+Get started on making your workplace more efficient using our exclusive training course.
 Our online innovation program features short-form, easy-to-implement training videos hosted by industry experts to engage your employees and maximize results.